boriskaus/test_PETSc_jll/README.md

 In a next step, I made an attempt to activate MUMPS 5.6.2 as that is a version that is compiled for windows as well.
 Unfortunately it results in the usual runtime crash.

+A new attempt in which I used SuperLU_DIST but not MPI seemed to work (but couldnt be tested as all tests require MPI).
+One with MPI and Superlu_DIST gave the same [issue](https://github.com/boriskaus/test_PETSc_jll/actions/runs/7603659590/job/20705660211)

+Next on the list was removing the SOSUFFIX, which also doesnt change things.

+##### PETSc 3.18.7 without MPI/without SuiteSparse
+PETSc 3.18.7 doesn't actually work with SuiteSparse (as we need 5.13 which does note exist in BB).
+To ensure that 3.18.7 works again we deactivate MPI on windows and create a new build.